Honey Apple Pork with Potatoes (One Pan!)

 • After you brown the first two sides swap the potato and pork placement in the skillet so the potatoes can capture some of the pork flavors as well.

-• With a spatula scrape the leftover black pepper seasonings to the pork/potato side of the pan.
+• With a spatula, scrape the seasonings to the pork/potato side of the pan.

 • Add the butter and apples to the empty part of the pan and stir together until the butter is melted.